Adapt, or die.

 But things changed further with 2019's introduction of the wildly popular Q Timex.
 Based on a model dating to the 1970s and featuring a blue dial with day-date display, a colorful, Rolex-inspired 12-hour bezel and a fun, lightweight mesh bracelet, the Q was an instant smash hit, and sold out several times over.
 Its easily accessible battery hatch celebrated rather than derided quartz, and people loved it.

 So much so, in fact, that Timex continued to riff on the design and release numerous Qs throughout 2020: the original in myriad bezel and dial colors; the 1978-inspired Falcon Eye; and an outlier, the automatic M79, which retained the Q's looks but added a mechanical movement.
 People were hooked, it would seem, and Timex was happy to oblige its fan base.

 So where does Timex go from here?
 Despite its forays back into mechanical watchmaking with models like the M79, fun, affordable quartz watches have clearly been embraced by the public at large, and continue to earn Timex a seat at the cultural table.
-The company is embracing this reality, and has recently added the latest Q model to the collection, the 1975-inspired Marmont.
+The company is embracing this reality, and has continually added Q models to the collection.
 With a seemingly endless supply of vintage models in its archive, the American-founded horological powerhouse can afford to reissue them ad infinitum.
 (Or at least for now — it'll be an interesting day indeed when the vintage well does in fact run dry.)

 We had the chance to speak with Timex Group's Chief Design Director, Giorgio Galli, once again to discuss the Q line, the new model, and what the future holds for this wildly successful model that's popular with newbies, aficionados, and everyone in between.